robinweser/fela/docs/FAQ.md

 **Yes**.
 As of version 1.0.0 Fela is production-ready and fully covered with tests.
 It is already used in many applications in production.

 #### Where does the name "Fela" come from?
-Fela actually is the name of a fantasy character in one of the author's favorite novels called ["Kingslayer Chronicles"]() by [Patrick Rothfuss]().
-[Fela]() is an attractive, wise young woman studying sculpturing among others at the university of Imre.
-She's one of [Kvothe]()'s, the main protagonist, best friends there.<br>
+Fela actually is the name of a character in one of the author's favorite fantasy novel called ["Kingslayer Chronicles"](https://en.wikipedia.org/wiki/The_Kingkiller_Chronicle) by [Patrick Rothfuss](http://www.patrickrothfuss.com/content/index.asp).
+[Fela](http://kingkiller.wikia.com/wiki/Fela) is a young, attractive and smart woman practicing sculpturing among others at the university of Imre.
+She's one of [Kvothe](http://kingkiller.wikia.com/wiki/Kvothe)'s (the main protagonist), best friends there.<br>
-There is no deep connection to JavaScript styling in general, except the fact that she studies sculpturing which seems to be kind of similar to what component styling is lately.
+There is no deep connection to JavaScript styling in general, except the fact that she does sculpturing which seems to be kind of similar to what component styling is lately.